 Where to Stay near Pamukkale

-Ideally it would be best to have two full days in Pamukkale, Turkey.
-Packing everything into one day is definitely possible, however I would say that it would be fairly overwhelming and tiring.
+Ideally, it would be best to have two full days in Pamukkale, Turkey.
+Packing everything into one day is definitely possible, however, I would say that it would be fairly overwhelming and tiring.

-Not only that, Pamukkale has such an incredible landscape and history that it would be a shame if you weren’t able to truly take it all in and appreciate all that it has to offer.
+Not only that, but Pamukkale also has such an incredible landscape and history that it would be a shame if you weren’t able to truly take it all in and appreciate all that it has to offer.

-With it’s popularity in Turkey, there are plenty of accommodation options close by to rest your head between and after explorations of the area.
+With its popularity in Turkey, there are plenty of accommodation options close by to rest your head between and after explorations of the area.

-If you’re looking for some luxury and a place to truly relax after your sightseeing, the Doga Thermal Health & Spa is a 5-star hotel that includes a Turkish steam bath, an indoor pool and free Wi-Fi.
+If you’re looking for some luxury and a place to truly relax after your sightseeing, the Doga Thermal Health & Spa is a 5-star hotel that includes a Turkish steam bath, an indoor pool, and free Wi-Fi.

 Read reviews and check prices for hotels with our Hotel Search Engine, that gives you the best hotel deals found across the web.
 Our search engine pulls results from all of the major booking places, including Expedia, Hotels, Booking and many more.
 All the options, all the deals, all in one place and just for you (ok, we use it too!).

 Known by many as the Cotton Castle of Turkey, the cascading white travertine terraces truly are a natural wonder with so much beauty.
 Recognized as a UNESCO World Heritage Site, these iconic shallow pools have been used for a spa-like activity for hundreds of years.

 The travertine pools were formed the same way stalactites and stalagmites are formed in caves.
 For nearly a thousand years mineral-rich water has flowed over the cliffs creating calcium deposits on the steep slopes.